-- Any party seeking to host a live entertainment performance in the City during Phase Two shall be required to obtain a special event permit from the City in order to do so.
-Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO and in the municipal code limiting the number of special event permits a venue may be eligible for as well as prohibitions regarding the frequency of permitted special events. - Live entertainment may only take place outdoors. - Applications to permit special event outdoor live entertainment may be submitted by email to specialevents@nola.gov. - Special event permits which include live entertainment as part of the event shall apply subject to the social distancing guidelines set forth by the Governor, State Fire Marshal, and Mayor, the application guidelines set forth herein, as well as the following conditions: - Live entertainment is only permitted outdoors.
-Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO against outdoor live entertainment for establishments meeting all of the requirements contained in this document. - Live entertainment is only permitted on private property, and may not take place on the public right of way.
-This includes seating for outdoor live entertainment. - Live entertainment is only permitted in a fully-enclosed outdoor space, such as an interior courtyard. - o Live entertainment may not be projected onto the public right of way. - Live entertainment spectators must remain seated at tables which meet the State Fire Marshal and City Phase Two social distancing rules. - Venues without existing live entertainment mayoralty permits may also apply for special event permits to host live entertainment subject to the application requirements herein. - All spectators of any live entertainment must remain seated at tables which meet the State Fire Marshal and City Phase Two social distancing rules. - Hosting live entertainment without obtaining a proper permit, or in violation of the terms of the permit and documentation submitted therewith shall be considered to be a violation of the Phase Two guidelines and may subject the hosting venue to enforcement activity, including but not limited to revocation of a business's ability to open under Phase Two guidelines, misdemeanor charges for owners, managers, and/or staff, and cessation of electrical service to the business.
+- Any party seeking to host a live entertainment performance in the City during Phase Three (3.2) shall be required to obtain a special event permit from the City in order to do so.
+Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO and in the municipal code limiting the number of special event permits a venue may be eligible for as well as prohibitions regarding the frequency of permitted special events. - Applications to permit live entertainment may be submitted by email to specialevents@nola.gov. - Special event permits which include live entertainment as part of the event shall apply subject to the social distancing guidelines set forth by the Governor, State Fire Marshal, and Mayor. - Indoor live entertainment may only take place in restaurants, indoor event venues and concert halls.
+Singing, karaoke, and wind-blown instruments are prohibited from performing indoors.
+Social distancing between performers and between audience members must be maintained at all times.
+Face coverings must be worn by performers unless speaking as part of the performance. - Outdoor live entertainment must adhere to the 100 individual gathering size limit.
+Social distancing between performers and between audience members must be maintained at all times.
+Face coverings must be worn by performers unless speaking, singing or using a wind-blown instrument as a part of the performance.
+One safety control officer is required for every 50 people.

+- Pursuant to her Emergency Proclamation, the Mayor has waived prohibitions in the CZO against outdoor live entertainment for establishments meeting all of the requirements contained in this document and which obtain a special event permit. - Venues without existing live entertainment mayoralty permits may also apply for special event permits to host live entertainment subject to the application requirements herein. - Service and sales of alcoholic beverages, whether for on- or off-premises consumption, shall only occur between the hours of 8 a.m. and 11 p.m. - Hosting live entertainment without obtaining a proper permit, or in violation of the terms of the permit and documentation submitted therewith shall be considered to be a violation of the Phase Three (3.2) guidelines and may subject the hosting venue to enforcement activity, including but not limited to revocation of a business's ability to open under Phase Three (3.2) guidelines, misdemeanor charges for owners, managers, and/or staff, and cessation of electrical service to the business.
 Businesses holding Alcoholic Beverage Outlet permits from the City are also advised that the right to maintain such permits is contingent on the business following all applicable laws, including those contained in any Mayoral Proclamation and in these guidelines or any subsequently issued by the City.